When and how many times a day should your dog eat? The Oasy guide.

 There are also dogs that prefer one meal a day, especially if they are in perfect physical shape and with regular routines.
 In these cases, it is recommended to avoid excessive portions and physical activities too close to mealtimes.

 Would you like to know more about adult dogs’ nutritional needs?
-You can read our guide to nutrition for senior dogs you can find everything you need to know to keep them active and healthy.
+You can read our guide to nutrition for adult dogs.

 Meal times: when to feed your dog for optimal digestion